 The Employment Effects of a Guaranteed Income: Experimental Evidence from Two U.S. States

 We study the causal impacts of income on a rich array of employment outcomes, leveraging an experiment in which 1,000 low-income individuals were randomized into receiving $1,000 per month unconditionally for three years, with a control group of 2,000 participants receiving $50/month.
 We gather detailed survey data, administrative records, and data from a mobile phone app.
-The transfer caused total individual income excluding the transfers to fall by about $2,000/year relative to the control group and a 3.9 percentage point decrease in labor market participation.
+The transfer caused total individual income excluding the transfers to fall by about $1,800/year relative to the control group and a 3.9 percentage point decrease in labor market participation.
 Participants reduced their work hours as a result of the transfers by 1-2 hours/week and participants’ partners reduced their work hours by a comparable amount.
 Among other categories of time use, the greatest increase generated by the transfer was in time spent on leisure.
 Despite asking detailed questions about amenities, we find no impact on quality of employment, and our confidence intervals can rule out even small improvements.
-We observe no significant effects on investments in human capital, though younger participants may pursue more formal education.
+Treated participants broadly increase expenditures, led by spending on non-durable goods and services, with smaller increases in spending on durable goods and human capital.
+We observe no significant effects on degree attainment, though younger participants may pursue more formal education.
+Measures of subjective well-being are higher among treated participants in the first year of the transfers but then revert to control group levels.
 Overall, our results suggest a moderate labor supply effect that does not appear offset by other productive activities.